kantale/OpenBio.eu/Documentation/README.md

 ![img](screenshots/screen_19.png)

+**Note: The rendering of the graph might be different on your browser.
+You might have to move around the ```another_workflow/1``` node so that the graph in your broswer looks exactly like the one in this example.**

 Let's explore a bit the semantics of this graph.
 Octagons represent Workflows.
 Red Octagon means that this workflow is in draft stage.
 The "root" workflow sits on the top of the graph and its name is ```my_workflow/1```.
 There are three items that belong to this workflow: (1) the step ```new_step```, (2) the step ```main_step``` and (3) the workflow ```another_workflow/1```.
 This is why there are tree dotted edges from the ```my_workflow/1``` node.
 Dotted edges mean "contain".
 From these steps, step ```main_step``` calls ```new_step```.
 This is why there is a normal edge from ```main_step``` to ```new_step```.
 Also ```main_step``` that belongs to ```my_workflow/1``` has a red border, meaning that this is the main_step of *this* workflow (the one that you are editing right now).
 Workflow ```another_workflow/1``` has one item.
 This is the step ```main_step``` node on the bottom of the graph.
 This node has a black border meaning that this is the main step of the workflow that it belongs to.
 Remember that a workflow can have one and only one main step.
 When you are importing a workflow into another workflow, the main step of the imported workflow stops from being main.
 Nevertheless, it is shown on the graph (the black border) that it "used to be the main step".
 This is to help you identify which step calls the rest on this workflow.

 So although we have imported ```another_workflow/1``` we do not call any of its steps.
 Let's edit new_step and call the main_step of ```another_workflow/1```.
 Click the node "new_step" and on the Bash editor write: "step".
 The following auto-completion menu appears: